Undergraduate major: theatre arts (BA)

 Representative plays from the Classical to the Romantic periods—in historical context of their original productions, contemporary production potential.
 Requirements: admission to MFA theatre arts program.

 Questions of dramatic form and content examined in-depth through close readings of modern plays.

 Practice and techniques of stage management.
-Requirements: graduate stage management major.
+Requirements: admission to MFA stage management program.

 Create a special project under the mentorship of a faculty member; projects may include performing in a main stage production, writing, directing, or designing a play performed in the department, developing a research project that intersects production.

 Development of works by Iowa Playwrights Workshop members.
-Requirements: playwriting or dramaturgy M.F.A. enrollment.
+Requirements: admission to MFA playwriting or dramaturgy program.

 Work related to MFA thesis projects in theatre arts.